shichaog/large_language_modules/README.md

-## Paper referd
+## About

+This is a series implementation of GPT, from translation example to LLM examples.

-This is a toy example implementation of paper《Attention is all you need》https://arxiv.org/abs/1706.03762.
+The translation is based on a toy example implementation of paper《Attention is all you need》https://arxiv.org/abs/1706.03762.

+The LLM currently is based on Llama-2, about SFT and Chinese Llama

 In this repo I implement an english to french translation transformer in pytorch.